devnodesin/gitwiki/README.md

-# GitWiki
+# About GitWiki

-A secure Laravel-based wiki application designed for small and medium-sized businesses (SMB) and teams to securely share content with team members.
+**GitWiki** is a secure, Laravel-based wiki application tailored for small and medium-sized teams to securely sharing content among team members.
 It features authentication, secure access, Git-based storage.

-## Features
+## Key Features

-- **Git-Backed Storage**: All content is version-controlled using Git
+- **Git-Backed Storage:** All content is version-controlled using Git, ensuring a reliable and trackable history of changes.
-- **Secure Access**: Content is only accessible after user authentication
+- **Secure Access:** Content is accessible only after user authentication, ensuring that only authorized users can view the information.
-- **Read-Only Interface**: No direct edit functionality in the web interface
+- **Read-Only Interface:** The web interface is read-only, preventing direct edits and maintaining content integrity.
-- **Git Integration**: Ability to pull Git repositories on demand
+- **Git Integration:** Users can pull Git repositories on demand, keeping the content up-to-date with the latest changes.
-- **Markdown Rendering**: Renders markdown files from `/storage/git` directory
+- **Markdown Rendering:** The application renders markdown files from the git directory, providing a clean and readable format for documentation.

 ## Technical Details

-- Built with Laravel PHP Framework
+- Built with Laravel 11 PHP Framework
+- Configurable as Public or Private wiki
+- Pages can be protected
 - Content stored in `/storage/git` directory
-- Authentication required for viewing wiki pages
 - Git-based version control for content management

 ## Requirements

 1. PHP 8.2+
+1. Nodejs

 ## Installation